This symbol indicates that the specified area is fully compliant with Americans with Disabilities Act Accessibility Guidelines (ADAAG).

 The pull-through dump station has a paved tower and hatch.
 There are hose bibs at each end of the island.
 There is a frost-free hydrant with a pull up handle for water in the off-season; access is over turf with an uneven surface.

 Starting at the trail access at the West Lake Picnic Area and going clockwise will give you approximately 0.4 mile of paved trail with minor slopes.
-These slopes increase past the beach access, although slopes do not exceed 9 percent.
+These slopes increase past the beach access, although slopes do not exceed 9%.
 There is an accessible scenic overlook deck located at a seasonal waterfall, approximately 2,000 feet north of the swim beach.
 The entire paved 3.75-mile trail circles the 100-acrea Williams Creek Lake.

 Here you’ll find a level, gravel parking area with a couple of picnic tables on grass turf.
 Two hitching posts are provided.